A Practical Look at JavaScript Garbage Collection

 }

-Profile before optimizing.
-Chrome DevTools and Node's --inspect flag provide heap snapshots, allocation timelines, and GC traces:
+When something still looks wrong, profile before you touch anything.
+Chrome DevTools and Node's --inspect flag give you heap snapshots, allocation timelines, and GC traces:

 # Expose GC stats